TheBuckeyeMan/fleet_os/About.md

 # Custom about file to tel us about the functionality of the raspberry pi OS imager

+# Customer Set up Deveice Instructions
+1. Plug in the device
+2. In wifi settings, you should see the network <Network Name here> Appear
+3. Click on the <Network Name Here> and enter the password of <Passwrod>
+4. A pop up screen should appear requesting you pass in your wifi credentials, as well as other business related information.
+Enter the required informationa and press submit
+   - If a pop up window does not populate, try the following
+     - 1. Forget the network <Network name here> the wifi settings on your phone and reboot and try again.
+The portal should be displayed
+     - 2. If that does not work, connect to the network <Enter NEtwork Name Here>.
+Once connected, open any web browser(Safari, google, chrome, etc) and type in http://setup.
+This should display the form and you will beable to submit credentials there
+     - 3. If that does not work, connect to the network <Enter NEtwork Name Here>.
+Once connected, open any web browser(Safari, google, chrome, etc) and type in http://10.42.0.1 The work should then be displayed there.
+Please fill out and submit
+     - 4. If that does not work, Contact our service desk at <Gmail for service desk here>.

 # ABout
 Think of the Raspberry Pi OS as a pipeline for different things that need to occure in the OS, outlined in each stage.
 Each stage represents the following